- Clothes

 At Project Cece you can choose from 5 sustainability filters: environmentally friendly, fair trade, vegan, produced in Europe, and good cause.
 By filtering on sustainability labels, you only shop the products that fit your values.
+It is also possible to filter on certificates and materials.

 The environmentally friendly label is awarded by Project Cece when sustainable materials are used for the clothing and accessories.
 We also look at environmentally friendly production, such as water management and the use of hazardous chemicals.